 Primary research areas include:

-- Peripheral mechanisms of hearing
+- Peripheral mechanisms of hearing and hearing loss

 - Pitch perception